ksoichiro/SimpleAlertDialog-for-Android/README.md

 * Dialog's lifecycle is synchronized with parent activity or fragment, which will suppress `IllegalStateException`.
 * Supports both the `Activity` on API level 11+ and the `FragmentActivity` in the android-support-v4 library.

+## Installation

+### Gradle

+    dependencies {
+        compile 'com.github.ksoichiro:simplealertdialog:1.1.0@aar'
+    }

+### Eclipse ADT (Import as a library project)

+The 'simplealertdialog' folder is the main library.
+Please import it into the Eclipse, Android Studio or other IDEs.

 ## Usage

 ### Message and a button